-Even though this is a relatively new career, there are already some good courses you can make to understand better the digital product management world.
-There are 2 courses that are mandatory for anyone who is willing to be a product manager:
+Even though this is a relatively new career, you can already make some good courses to better understand the digital product management world.
+There are 2 mandatory courses for anyone willing to be a product manager:

 - Certified Scrum Product Owner (CSPO): this course will give you the basics on how to work as the product person of a software development team which is using agile methodologies.
 There are many courses available all around the world.
 It is a 16-hour, in-person course that will help you understand how modern software development works and what’s the role and responsibilities of a product person in this process.